Putting All the Strategies Of Step by Step Guide to Social Media Marketing Together

 These are just examples.
 Your mileage may vary depending on your audience and the type of content you’re creating.
 That’s why you need to track these things to determine for yourself the best time to post.

-Once you’ve figured this out, then you need to plan your content strategy in precise terms.
+Once you’ve figured this out, then you need to plan your social media content strategy in precise terms.
 In other words, what will you post and when will you post it?

 First, you need to plan your overall strategy.
 Especially, how often will you post on your social media accounts?
 For example: